dilipsundarraj1/Java-Course-Training/string-arrays/README.md

 ### String :

 -   In java, string is basically an object that represents sequence of char values.
+-   String is always represented by enclosing it inside the double quotes.

 ```aidl
 public class StringType {